 Alien: Covenant (2017): Ten years have passed since the end of “Prometheus,” which found Dr. Elizabeth Shaw and a decapitated David taking off for new worlds in a spaceship that they commandeered from the Engineers – humankind’s creators.
 The Weyland Corporation has since replaced “David” with “Walter,” a more stable model, still played by Michael Fassbender.
-Walter is monitoring the operations of the space ship Covenant, the passengers of which, 2,000 colonists and a small crew, are headed to the planet of Origae-6.
+Walter is monitoring the operations of the space ship Covenant, the 2000 passengers and crew of which are headed to the planet of Origae-6 on a colonization mission.
 An accident en route awakens the crew early and takes the life of the ship’s captain (James Franco, whose only dialogue occurs during a flashback).
 The new captain, Oram (Billy Crudup), is untested and untrusted, so when the ship discovers a planet much closer to them than their destination, and this one also capable of supporting life, everyone agrees to simply touch down there.
 What do they find?
 Breathable air, harvest-ready wheat, David (Fassbender again)…and death.